MimisLovesToProgram/MimisLovesToProgram/README.md

 - 👋 Hi, I’m @MimisLovesToProgram
 - 👀 I’m interested in programming in general
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on anything that has to do with python - whenever I am free
+- 💞️ I’m looking to collaborate on anything that has to do with Python - Whenever I am free
-- 📫 How to reach me: my email is dimitris_the_programmer@yahoo.com
+- 📫 How to reach me: My email is dimitris_the_programmer@yahoo.com

 <!---
 MimisLovesToProgram/MimisLovesToProgram is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.